 (iii) For 2024 and subsequent model year vehicles using engines certified to an FTP engine PM standard of 0.005 g/bhp-hr or lower, the manufacturer shall use a PM threshold of 0.015 g/bhp-hr (e.g., detect a malfunction before PM emissions exceed 0.015 g/bhp-hr).

+(iv) For 2027 and subsequent model year vehicles using engines certified to an FTP engine NMHC standard of 0.140 g/bhp-hr or lower, for the NMHC thresholds set forth in section (e), the manufacturer shall use 0.140 g/bhp-hr as the applicable NMHC standard (e.g., if the malfunction criteria is 1.5 times the applicable FTP NMHC standard, the manufacturer shall detect a malfunction before NMHC emissions exceed 0.210 g/bhp-hr).

+(v) For 2027 and subsequent model year vehicles using engines certified to an FTP engine CO standard of 14.4 g/bhp-hr or lower, for the CO thresholds set forth in section (e), the manufacturer shall use 14.4 g/bhp-hr as the applicable CO standard (e.g., if the malfunction criteria is 1.5 times the applicable FTP CO standard, the manufacturer shall detect a malfunction before CO emissions exceed 21.6 g/bhp-hr).

-(C) Alternate malfunction criteria for engine cooling system thermostat monitor: For 2022 and 2023 model year vehicles using engines that meet the criteria under sections (e)(17.1.4)(B)(i)a. through c. and 2024 and subsequent model year vehicles using engines certified to an FTP engine NOx standard of 0.10 g/bhp-hr or lower or certified to an FTP engine PM standard of 0.005 g/bhp-hr or lower, for the thermostat monitor malfunction criteria specified under section (e)(10.2.1)(A)(ii) where fuel, spark timing, and/or other coolant temperature-based modifications to the engine control strategies would not cause an emissions increase of 50 or more percent of the applicable standards, the manufacturer shall use the following NOx or PM standard:
+(C) Alternate malfunction criteria for engine cooling system thermostat monitor: For 2022 and 2023 model year vehicles using engines that meet the criteria under sections (e)(17.1.4)(B)(i)a. through c. and 2024 and subsequent model year vehicles using engines certified to an FTP engine NOx standard of 0.10 g/bhp-hr or lower or certified to an FTP engine PM standard of 0.005 g/bhp-hr or lower, and 2027 and subsequent model year vehicles using engines certified to an FTP engine NMHC standard of 0.140 g/bhp-hr or lower or certified to an FTP engine CO standard of 14.4 g/bhp-hr or lower, for the thermostat monitor malfunction criteria specified under section (e)(10.2.1)(A)(ii) where fuel, spark timing, and/or other coolant temperature-based modifications to the engine control strategies would not cause an emissions increase of 50 or more percent of the applicable standards, the manufacturer shall use the following standard:

-(i) For engines certified to an FTP engine NOx standard of 0.10 g/bhp-hr or lower, 0.20 g/bhp-hr for the applicable NOx standard.
+(i) For engines certified to an FTP engine NOx standard of 0.10 g/bhp-hr or lower, 0.20 g/bhp-hr for the applicable FTP NOx standard.

-(ii) For engines certified to an FTP engine PM standard of 0.005 g/bhp-hr or lower, 0.01 g/bhp-hr for the applicable PM standard.
+(ii) For engines certified to an FTP engine PM standard of 0.005 g/bhp-hr or lower, 0.01 g/bhp-hr for the applicable FTP PM standard.